christophaigner/christophaigner.github.io/pages/about.md

 <br>
 #### Hi there! 👋🏼

-I'm Chris, an Engineering Leader based in Vienna, Austria 🇦🇹
+I'm Chris, a Senior Engineering Leader based in Vienna, Austria 🇦🇹 and Paris, France 🇫🇷

 I've worked in several different industries including

 * 📞 telecommunications
 * 🤝 marketplaces
 * 🩸 biotechnology
+* 🎥 media & entertainment (video streaming)
-* 🎥 and more recently video streaming
+* 🛠️ and more recently developer tools & application monitoring

 at companies with less than 30 employees up to more than 8,000 employees.